dskemp/courtdata/content/cases/ot2014/14-185/index.md

 - "William R. Peterson"
 roles:
 - "on behalf of the Petitioner"
-- "Assistant to the Solicitor General, Department of Justice, on behalf of the Respondent in support of reversal and remand"
+- "Assistant to the Solicitor General, on behalf of the Respondent in support of reversal and remand"
 - "for the Court-appointed amicus curiae, supporting the judgment below"
 tags:
 - immigration